top of page

 Wet grass

-How to Keep Your Dog Calm and Happy During Cyclone Alfred
+How to Keep Your Dog Calm and Happy During A Storm

-With a Category 2 cyclone approaching Brisbane, preparing for yourself and your dog is crucial.
-Cyclones bring heavy rain, strong winds, and potential power outages, meaning you may be stuck inside for several days.
-Here's how to ensure your dog remains safe, comfortable, and mentally stimulated during this time.
+Extreme storms in Brisbane bring heavy rain, strong winds, and potential power outages, meaning you may be stuck inside for several days.
+Here's how to ensure your dog remains safe, comfortable, and mentally stimulated while the weather is wet and nasty.

 Be Prepared: Essential Supplies for Your Dog